 Women of Unifarm Beaverlodge Local 107. — 1958-1980. — 19.5 cm of textual records. — 1 photographs.

 The Women of Unifarm is an auxiliary organization to the United Farmers of Alberta.
-Originally called the Farm Women’s Union of Alberta it the name changed to the Women of Unifarm in 1970.
-The Beaverlodge Local #107 has an unknown start date but they were active in the community as early as 1955.
-Highlighted in the minutes is the generosity of the organization which gave to families that were “burned out” of their homes with money or blankets, community suppers were planned, local events were sponsored such as trophies for the 4-H clubs.
-The ladies attended monthly meetings that were held in member’s homes and there was an annual convention in Edmonton so efforts were made to have a delegate attend.
-The ladies sometimes worked with the men’s organization the United Farmers of Alberta as at one meeting the ladies made note that the men were absent on account of a hockey game in Hythe.
+Originally called the Farm Women’s Union of Alberta, the name changed to the Women of Unifarm in 1970.
+The Beaverlodge Local #107 has an unknown start date, but they were active in the community as early as 1955.
+The minutes highlight that the organization planned community suppers, sponsored local events such as trophies for the 4-H clubs, and gave money and blankets to families who were “burned out” of their homes.
+The ladies attended monthly meetings that were held in member’s homes and made efforts to send delegates to the annual convention in Edmonton.
+Apparently they sometimes met jointly with the men’s organization the UFA, as at one meeting the ladies made note that the men were absent on account of a hockey game in Hythe.
 The ladies often welcomed guest speakers at their meetings to give talks on a variety of subjects such as parenting, farming and homemaking.

 Committee members listed in 1956 roll call are Ruth Albright Pat Carrell, Ellen Graff, Daisy Brown, Mary Sylvaniuk, Mary Nychka, Ruth Bristow, Kathy Harcourt, Doris Harris, Ruth Johnson, Mrs. Longson, Olive McNab, Alice McGuffin, L. Jewitt, E. Hotte, Mrs. Cleland, Mrs. Lowe, Mrs. McLean, Mrs. Farnquist, A. Hotte, Mrs. Hauger, Mrs. Baird, Mrs. Bauman, Annie Lowe and Isabella Dewar.